No. 61: Jake Olson

 Chan Ho Park, Los Angeles Dodgers pitcher (1994 to 2001, 2008):

-When he arrived as a 21-year-old from Gongju, South Korea, many weren’t even sure how to pronounce his name.
+Best known: When he arrived as a 20-year-old from Gongju, South Korea, many weren’t even sure how to pronounce his name.
 “Park Chan Ho,” said Dodgers broadcaster Ross Porter.
 “Ho Chan Park” was what the public address announcer said at Dodger Stadium when he became the first South Korean to play in the major leagues.
-Park debuted on April.
-8, 1994, as manager Tommy Lasorda brought him into the ninth inning of a game the Dodges were trailing against Atlanta.
-The 20-year-old faced six batters and gave up two earned runs, with two strikeouts.
-More news was made that night as the Dodgers were no-hit by Kent Mercker.
+He needed an interpreter, Don Yi, featured in the No. 94 post of this series, to help explain it all.

-The Dodgers first scouted Park at a multi-country high school tournament in Long Beach.
 Park made two appearances in early ’94 and two more late in ’95 seasons before he was indoctrinated as a starter in April of ’96, then started full-time in ’97.
-He said he wanted 61 because it the was opposite of No. 16, worn by then Dodgers pitching coach Ron Perranoswki.
-He ended up wearing that No. 61 for 17 MLB seasons, including nine with the Dodgers.

 = April 23, 1999: In a game against the St. Louis Cardinals, Park’s third start of the season lasted two and two-thirds of an inning.
 He gave up 11 runs (six earned) while facing 22 batters.
 The reason: Fernando Tatis hit two grand slams off him in the third inning, the first and only time that feat has been accomplished in MLB history.
 The first one came with the first four hitters of the inning.
 Somewhere in there, Dodgers manager Davey Johnson was ejected by home plate umpire Greg Bonin.
 When Tatis came around to hit again, with two out, he hit another grand slam, leading to Park to be removed.